Q: Can I change your floor plans?

 A: All of the timber used in our homes is selected and harvested by our own crews in the central forests of British Columbia, Canada.
-We use two species in the construction of our log homes – Western Red Cedar and Standing Dead Lodgepole Pine.
-Western Red Cedar is by far the best in terms of beauty, quality and durability, yet Standing Dead Lodgepole Pine can offer such wonderful and colourful character that determining which timber to build with may be a difficult decision.
-Whichever log species you end up building with, along with proper roof overhangs and foundation, your home will last for generations.
+We use Western Red Cedar.
+Western Red Cedar is by far the best in terms of beauty, quality and durability.
+With proper roof overhangs and foundation, your home will last for generations.
 Some of our log homes in Europe have been engineered and rated by German Engineers to last up to 300 years.

 Q: How do I get started?

 A: Give us a call in our midwest office and we will assist you.
 Please see the “Contact Us” information.

 A: We break the payments into four equal payments during your log home construction process.
 The first 1/4 (minus the design fee) is due upon the start of the construction of your log home; the second 1/4 is due at the halfway point of construction; the third 1/4 is due prior to the log package shipping; and the final 1/4 is due upon delivery of your log home shell package.

 Q: What is included in the log shell package?

 A: All of the log work, handcrafted and set up on your foundation.
 The log work includes the log walls, log beams and posts to support the roof structure, the log floor joists to support the upstairs floor, a log staircase if required, and related hardware.
 However, we can assist with arranging for additional materials you may require in the finishing of your home such as: dimensional lumber, stain, windows, doors and cabinets.

 Q: Is freight included in the price of the log shell package?